clr2of8/DPAT/README.md

 # Domain Password Audit Tool (DPAT)

-This is a python script that will generate password use statistics from password hashes dumped from a domain controller and a password crack file such as oclHashcat.pot generated from the oclHashcat tool during password cracking.
+This is a python script that will generate password use statistics from password hashes dumped from a domain controller and a password crack file such as hashcat.potfile generated from the Hashcat tool during password cracking.
 The report is an HTML report with clickable links.

 ![alt text](dpatSummary.png "DPAT Summary Table")